edpken/.github/profile/README.md

 ```
 > EN
 ```
+EDPKEN, Okayama University of Science

 We are jyou-hou-sho-ri-ken-kyuu-bu in japanese, and  Electronic Data Processing club.
 Our activities are mainly computer-based.
 We use programming languages such as C, HTML, JavaScript, Python, C#, etc. If you have any questions, feel free to ask us.
 We also have a Linux (Ubuntu) server, which provides opportunities to learn basic things such as how to run programs, as well as more advanced topics such as server management, OSS (Open Source Software), and external publishing.
 We try to produce products which we can enjoy and share with other club members, and which are easy to understand and interesting for everyone.
 Recently, there have been announcements of information security-related events in the club, and we strive to create an environment where information can be easily obtained.
- If you are interested in making games with Unity, creating applications, creating websites, maintaining web servers, etc., please come and join us.
+ If you are interested in making games with Unity, creating applications, creating websites, maintaining web servers, etc.

+please come and join us.
 ```

 ## Our Mottto